bkoelman/Futoshiki/DESIGN.md

 - [ ] option to track elapsed time
 - [ ] helptext: game rules and strategies
 - [ ] move Undo into button bar and enable Ctrl+Z shortcut
-- [ ] nicer styling of button bar (https://davidwalsh.name/orientation-change)
+- [ ] nicer styling of button bar
+  - [ ] move `Restart`, `Change puzzle`, `Settings` behind hamburger menu
+  - [ ] move to side, depending on screen size (https://davidwalsh.name/orientation-change)
 - [ ] cleanup README.md
 - [ ] consider to use "prettier" code-formatter
 - [ ] optimize performance
-  - try table layout instead of divs for board
+  - [ ] try table layout instead of divs for board
-  - replace storage of cell/draft values with bitmask
+  - [ ] replace storage of cell/draft values with bitmask
 - [ ] have some automated (unit) tests (using real puzzles)

 # Links for inspiration